-Posolstvo.eu is a project of International Tax and Planning (ITAP LLC), an administrative services provider based in Sofia, Bulgaria.
-We are assisting foreign nationals to immigrate, relocate and start their business in Bulgaria, as well as those who are willing to attend university or be employed in the country.
+Posolstvo.eu is leading administrative and advisory services provider based in Sofia, Bulgaria.
+We are assisting foreign nationals to legally immigrate, relocate and start their business in Bulgaria, as well as those who are willing to attend university or be employed in the country.
 Unfortunately, in our world of bureaucracy, relocation is not a straightforward procedure, immigration has become a cumbersome process and employment in an EU country (such as Bulgaria) does require more than just finding an employer.
 Even studying in university has to be backed by professional and timely assistance to have all the paperwork in order.
 Here is where our assistance comes at hand.
 Our professional assistance is in fact your entry door to Bulgaria and the European Union as a whole.
 Immigration procedures are complicated!
 There are many who believe they can handle them, but reality shows that the vast majority of the applications can not be even processed if they have been handled by a professional in the immigration field.
 So in a nutshell, if an applicant wants to have his or her file in order, there should be no corners being cut.
 Legal conformity is our team's utmost priority and we will never compromise our client's interests.

-Immigration to Bulgaria - you can count on us to help you make the right move and start a new life!
+Immigration to Bulgaria, whether a mere long term residence permit or a complicated investment naturalization procedure - you can count on our advice to help you make the right move and start a new life!

 So, why is Bulgaria so popular among foreigners?
 From UK investors relocating to Bulgaria and buying residential properties to Pakistani citizens seeking better life in Europe, from Chinese businesses opening branches in Sofia to Russian entrepreneurs expanding their corporations to the EU - Bulgaria offers everyone its beauty, political and legal stability, rising economy and most importantly, access to the whole market of the European Union, freedom of movement and free travel.